msv-lab/llm-play/README.md

   Lorenz Kuhn, Yarin Gal, Sebastian Farquhar<br>
   ICLR 2023

-Note that `-d` does not itself perform any data extraction or clustering.
+Note that `--distribution` does not itself perform any data extraction or clustering.

 ### Comparing Distributions